Yaqui: Yaqui cosmology and religion

 Flowers are very important in the Yaqui culture.
-According to Yaqui teachings, flowers sprang up from the drops of blood that were shed at the Crucifixion.
+According to Yaqui teachings, flowers sprang up from the drops of blood that were shed at the crucifixion.
 Flowers are viewed as the manifestation of souls.
 Occasionally Yaqui men may greet a close male friend with the phrase Haisa sewa? ("How is the flower?").

-Yaqui in the United States
+Pascua Yaqui Tribe

 As a result of the wars between Mexico and the Yaqui, many fled to the United States.
 Most settled in urban barrios, including Barrio Libre and Pascua in Tucson, and Guadalupe and Scottsdale in the Phoenix area.
 Yaquis built homes of scrap lumber, railroad ties, and other materials, eking out an existence while taking great pains to continue the Easter Lenten ceremonies so important to community life.
 They found work as migrant farm laborers and in other rural occupations.

 In Guadalupe, Arizona, established in 1904 and incorporated in 1975, more than 44 percent of the population is Native American, and many are trilingual in Yaqui, English, and Spanish.
 A Yaqui neighborhood, Penjamo, is located in South Scottsdale, Arizona.

 In the early 1960s, Yaqui spiritual leader Anselmo Valencia Tori approached University of Arizona anthropologist Edward Holland Spicer, an authority on the Yaqui, and asked for assistance in helping the Yaqui people.
 Spicer, Muriel Thayer Painter, and others created the Pascua Yaqui Association.
 U.S. Representative Morris Udall agreed to aid the Yaquis in securing a land base.
 In 1964, the U.S. government granted the Yaqui 817,000 m^{2} of land southwest of Tucson, Arizona.
 It was held in trust for the people.
 Under Valencia and Raymond Ybarra, the Pascua Yaqui Association developed homes and other infrastructure at the site.